11 AI for Education and Learning

 Note: While this policy is tailored for STEM, its core principle of student mastery is adaptable.
 For non-STEM fields, the standard of being able to “explain, justify, and debug” code could be translated to being able to “defend, deconstruct, and synthesize every argument presented” in an essay.

-Policy for the Ethical Use of Generative AI in Class
+Policy for the ethical use of generative AI in class

 The following policy is established to ensure that students are both enabled and incentivized to leverage generative AI as a constructive tool that fosters, rather than undermines, their learning and critical thinking skills.
 This approach is grounded in the belief that transparency and critical engagement, not policing, are the keys to academic integrity in the AI era.
 The student is always the primary author, meaning they are responsible for the intellectual direction, the critical evaluation of all sources (including AI), and the final synthesis of the work.